minervaproject/forum-design-system/README.md

 After making changes, run `yarn build` to update `dist/forum-design-system.css`.

 Note: if you add or change styles, make sure you update the documentation in `index.html`.

+## Releasing

+To release a new version, first update the version number in `package.json`.
+Then create a new release [here](https://github.com/minervaproject/forum-design-system/releases).